Cajac/picoCTF-Writeups/picoCTF_2021/Reverse_Engineering/Transformation.md

 print(flag)
 ```

-Make sure it is executable and run it to get the flag
+Then, make sure the script is executable and run it to get the flag
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2021/Reverse_Engineering/Transformation]
 └─$ chmod +x solve.py